greglarious/EasyPAPR/README.md

 | Attached faceplate | <img src="https://github.com/greglarious/EasyPAPR/blob/master/pictures/helmet_faceplate_attached.jpg" width=250> |

 ## Attaching blower to filter with gasket
+Blower has a circular air-input and the filter has an oval exit.
+Need adapter gasket to fit the two together in an airtight way.
 | Step | Image |
 |------|-------|
 | Gasket on filter | <img src="https://github.com/greglarious/EasyPAPR/blob/master/pictures/filter_attached_to_gasket.jpg" width=250> |